 The vast majority of development applications in New South Wales are for local and regional development and are assessed by local councils under Part 4 of the Act.

-However, the Department is continuing to assess a number of proposals that were already lodged under the former Part 3A system prior to its repeal and also deals with some specific smaller applications under Part 4, such as alpine resorts (see the ‘Local and regional development’ link for further detail).
+However, the agency is continuing to assess a number of proposals that were already lodged under the former Part 3A system prior to its repeal and also deals with some specific smaller applications under Part 4, such as alpine resorts (see the ‘Local and regional development’ link for further detail).